drfloob/_tree/README.md

-A functional tree data structure library.
+# A functional tree data structure library.

-Core principles:
+## Core principles:

  * Referential transparency
  * Zero state
  * Immutable data structures

-Secondary design goals:
+## Secondary design goals:

- * Object parsing is pluggable
- * Tree walking logic is pluggable
+ * All logical operations are pluggable
- * Sane defaults for all actions
+ * Sane defaults for all operations
+ * Not a complete dog on performance tests
  * AMD compatible

+## Purpose:

+Complexity kills, and state is its weapon of choice.
+Between data bound to DOM nodes, unexpected global variables, various libraries' internal states, and the mess of magic used to hide it all from you, there's a headache of unknown to keep track of.

+This library implements tree behaviors for arbitrary data while maintaining no state whatsoever.
+This has a number of benefits in general.

+ * state can be managed directly by your application in plain sight
+ * all functions are referentially transparent
+ * the library lends itself immediately to parallelization (theoretically)
+ * tests are very easy to implement

 --------------------------------------------------------------------------------